langmi/spring-batch-tutorials/hello-world-java/README.md

 ### Testing Complete Job

-To test the complete Job we can use a lot of Spring and Spring Batch test utilities.
-The only difference to a standard Spring test is the use of the Job Launcher, which is needed to ... launch a job.
+To test the complete Job we can use a lot of Spring JUnit test utilities.
+The only difference to a standard Spring test is the use of the Job Launcher, which is needed to launch a job.

     @ContextConfiguration(locations = {"classpath*:spring/batch/job/hello-world-job.xml"})
     @RunWith(SpringJUnit4ClassRunner.class)